 1To make the classic hummus, place all 6 hummus ingredients into a blender.
 Blend on high until smooth and creamy.
 Transfer to a serving dish.

-2For option #2, drizzle olive oil over original hummus.
+2For the chilli hummus (#2), drizzle olive oil over original hummus.
 Sprinkle parsley and chilli flakes on top.

 3For the mushroom hummus (#3), heat olive oil in a frying pan.
 Sauté onion for about 10 minutes, or until softened.
 Add mushrooms, garlic, and salt and cook for at least 10 minutes until mushrooms are tender.
 Make a well in the centre of the original hummus and fill it with mushrooms and onions.